rubychi/tabata-timer/README.md

 ```

-5. Start the server and the service
+5. Back to the root directory and type the below command to start the server and the service
 ```
 > lerna run dev
 ```